Can you get broadband without a landline?

 Much the same as BT, your broadband options with Sky are going to be extremely limited without a phone line.

-Sky broadband actually offers an Essential Broadband package that is purely ADSL phone line broadband for customers who don’t need superfast speeds.
+Sky broadband actually offers Essential Broadband that is purely ADSL phone line broadband for customers who don’t need superfast speeds.

 Can you get Sky fibre without a landline?